DesignerlyLoop: Forming Design Intent through Curated Reasoning for Human-LLM Alignment: Acknowledgment about the Use of LLM

 Participants created 40 pairs of \DL{}-Baseline-conditioned design (i.e., each pair with the same topic and design question; diverse across design solutions and intent.
-Self-assessment and expert rating results demonstrated the design outcomes \DL{} is better than baseline system (Figure~\ref{fig:violin_comparion-expert+selfOutcomes}) (Table \ref{tab:self-rate_comparison} and \ref{tab:self-expert_comparison}).
+Self-assessment and expert rating results demonstrated the design outcomes \DL{} is better than baseline system (Figure~\ref{fig:violin_comparion-expert+selfOutcomes}) (Appendix, Table \ref{tab:self-rate_comparison} and \ref{tab:self-expert_comparison}).
 In self-assessment, the \DL{} system significantly outperformed baseline on all $N$ ($p = .001$**), $U$ ($p < .001$***), and $Quality$ measures ($p = .001$**).
-In expert rating, the \DL{} system still outperformed baseline on $U$ ($p = .004$**), and $Quality$ ($p = .006$**), but the difference was marginal significance on $N$ ($p = .058$).
-The \DL{} system significantly increased users' self-efficacy and self-reported innovativeness, as well as the usefulness and design quality of both self-reported and expert assessments.
-Users generally perceived the ideas they generated as more novel and valuable after using \DL{}.
+In expert rating, the \DL{} system still outperformed baseline on $U$ ($p = .004$**), and $Quality$ ($p = .006$**).
+Users generally perceived the ideas they generated as more novel and valuable when using \DL{}.

-Qualitative analysis of participant interviews revealed several underlying mechanisms behind the observed improvements in creativity and output quality.
-Users generally perceived the ideas they generated as more novel and valuable after using \DL{}.
-First, the iterative expansion supported in \DL{} system allowed participants to refine, branch, and enrich initial outputs while preserving contextual continuity.
-As P12 said, \textit{``this process encouraged systematic comparison of alternatives and fostered deeper exploration,''} leading to more polished outcomes.
-Second, \textit{``some AI-generated outputs proactively incorporated multi-perspective considerations,''} through a explicit prompt with exploratory goals, which \textit{``broadened users’ design scope and inclusivity''} meanwhile \textit{``helped users clarify their thoughts and reflect on further decisions.''} Overall, the curated reasoning process allowed designers to feel like they were in charge of the design process, thus increasing their self-confidence.